Top 7 High Altitude Training Locations in North Lake Tahoe

 Swing from One Treetop to the Next

-The Spartan Race World Championship course at Squaw Valley is considered one of the ultimate obstacle courses in the world (hence the World Championship part).
+The Spartan Race World Championship course at Squaw Valley is considered one of the world’s most challenging obstacle courses.
 That means athletes will be partaking in lots of hanging, climbing, swinging, jumping and sticking high-impact landings.
-While you could technically train for these sorts of things by swinging from tree to tree, local athlete Miles Heapes of Alpenglow Sports recommends checking the Treetop Adventure Park at Granlibakken and Tahoe City.
+While you could technically train for these sorts of things by swinging from tree to tree, local athlete Miles Heapes of Alpenglow Sports recommends checking out the Treetop Adventure Parks at Granlibakken, Tahoe Vista and Squaw Valley.

 Treetop Adventure Park offers three different aerial adventure experiences that let trainees navigate from one treetop platform to the next using bridges, vertical climbs, wobbly bridges, monkey bars and the occasional zipline.
 All of this adds up to an aerobic and anaerobic experience that will improve grip strength and prepare high-altitude trainees for much of what they can expect at Spartan.